Outsourcing E-learning Design and Development

 - Outsourcing can help in quickly converting courses to HTML5 with the use of authoring tools.

-4. Training Decisions – If your in-house team cannot decide on the training.
+4. Training Decisions – If your in-house team cannot decide on the training format.
 Is blended learning the right choice?
 Or microlearning?
 Or a curriculum?

 - Outsourcing helps you determine the learning gaps and the right format of delivery of the course/s.